ghigbie/MemorizeSwift/README.md

-# Memorize
+# Memorize Swift

-A simple matching game for iOS that uses SwiftUI.
+A memory game for iOS built with SwiftUI using MVVM paradigm